salvadornm/cerisse/doc_new/new_test.md

 # Other examples

-These example are classical tests designed to compare  numerical schemes and are located under ```tst/other```
+These examples are classical tests designed to compare numerical schemes and are located in the ```exm``` folder.
+While they typically run more slowly, they are valuable for verifying the accuracy of the schemes and for comparison with test cases from the literature.

 ## Convection of a Vortex